 - Online supplies of digital content (movies, television shows, music, etc.);

 The target of this new law is established in section 24, sub-section (xii), of the Indian GST Act where it states that “every person supplying online information and database access or retrieval services from a place outside India to a person in India, other than a registered person” shall be required to register for GST.
 A few sub-sections before this declaration, sub-section (v) provides the relevant information relating to the registration of “non-resident taxable persons, irrespective of the threshold”.
 This threshold, as stated previously in this piece, only applies to domestic suppliers.

 We are here to help

-In assuming the India GST liability for our merchants we allow them to concentrate on their core business.
+In assuming the India GST liability for our businesses we allow them to concentrate on their core business.
 Contact us now to learn more about how Taxamo takes on the indirect tax liability of digital companies selling services to India-based customer.